keithrbennett/wifiwand/README.md

 **If the program immediately exits when you try to run the shell, try upgrading `pry` and `pry-byebug`.
 This can be done by running `gem install pry; gem install pry-byebug`.**

-The shell, invoked with the `s` command on the command line, provides an interactive session.
+The shell, invoked with the `-s` switch on the command line, provides an interactive session.
 It can be useful when:

 * you want to issue multiple commands